Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Summary and outlook

 In this study, a novel quantum-inspired Bayesian probability (QIBP) algorithm is proposed to optimize theoretical nuclear mass models.
 In global optimization, the QIBP algorithm achieves improvements of 45.4\% for the WS4 model and 93.8\% for the HFB model, reducing their standard deviations to 0.149\ MeV and 0.324\,MeV, respectively.
-In extrapolation analysis, the improvements remain substantial at 39.2\% for WS4 model and 89.4\% for HFB model, confirming the extrapolation capability of the QIBP algorithm.
-Additionally, extrapolation using a synthetic experimental set demonstrates that the QIBP algorithm can significantly improve the description of nuclear masses near the boundary of the known region.
+In extrapolation analysis, the improvements remain substantial at 39.2\% for the WS4 model and 89.4\% for the HFB model, confirming the extrapolation capability of the QIBP algorithm.
+Additionally, extrapolation using a synthetic experimental set shows that the QIBP algorithm appreciably improves the description of nuclear masses near the boundary of the known region.
 Furthermore, the QIBP algorithm improves the WS4 model's predictions of $\alpha$-decay energies and provides a more reliable description of shell effects.

+The QIBP algorithm still has limitations for nuclides far from the known region.
+Extrapolation based on the synthetic experimental set shows that, as the extrapolation distance increases, the stability and applicability of the QIBP algorithm gradually decrease.
+In particular, for some nuclei near the drip lines, it worsens the predictive performance of the original theoretical model for nuclear masses.
+This is mainly because known data are extremely scarce in these regions to provide the relevant physical information.
+Additionally, when the training set contains no nuclides with the same proton number or neutron number as the target nucleus, the QIBP algorithm is no longer applicable.
+These limitations are expected to be gradually alleviated as more nuclear mass data are precisely measured in experiments or as additional physical constraints are incorporated explicitly into the QIBP algorithm.

 The effectiveness of the QIBP algorithm can be attributed to its theoretical framework.
 Specifically, the algorithm maps nuclear mass residuals into Hilbert space and derives probability density functions through wave functions, Schr\"{o}dinger potentials, and the Boltzmann distribution.
-By embedding quantum dynamical principles into the learning process, the QIBP algorithm can effectively capture variations in nuclear masses arising from quantum effects such as shell structure, odd-even staggering, and deformation.
+Using the Schr\"{o}dinger equation as a mathematical tool to construct the PDFs, the QIBP algorithm can effectively capture physical effects in nuclear masses, including shell structure, odd-even staggering, and deformation.
 In summary, the QIBP algorithm is successfully applied to nuclear mass predictions and can provide reliable results for unknown nuclei near the experimentally known region.
 This algorithm also exhibits scalability and can be applied to future research in other fields such as nuclear reactions and astrophysics.